Effective Collaboration in the Workplace

 One of the first and essential areas you should focus on is building a trusting atmosphere in the company.
 Naturally, this is often the most challenging part, and failure to do so can leave employees distrustful of one another and unmotivated to work.

 A trusting atmosphere will make each member of your organization feel safe and relaxed.
-They’ll feel free to pitch new ideas, ask for help when needed, and be motivated to cooperate and work towards project goals.
+They’ll feel free to pitch new ideas, ask for help when needed, and be motivated to cooperate and work toward project goals.

 Lead by example